-Collins lowered chin toward his chest.
-It didn't touch due the extra chin in the "Scratch one theory."
+Collins lowered his toward his chest.
+It didn't touch due the extra chin in the way.
+"Scratch one theory."

 "You thought was seeing things."

 "Who knows?
-We got testimony, got living room broken and two cups instant coffee, we a tape that doesn't line up, apart minutes later."
+We got your testimony, got living room broken glass two cups instant coffee, we a tape that doesn't line up, falls apart minutes later."

 "Stare up the ceiling," doctor said. "just with your Keep them wide, please."

-The doctor's flashlight world.
-Sal forced not to blink.
+The doctor's flashlight the world.
+Sal forced herself not to blink.
 "So you don't have the intruders, either."

 "Tape falls apart, I said."